LESSONSeries : Common Ukulele Tunings

 The Problem with Tuning Using Harmonics

-A harmonic a pure interval.
-The ukulele is not tuned using pure intervals.
-In fact the music play and listen to uses equal temperament (see above).
-So unless you are comparing the same pitches or octaves, the only pure intervals then you will get errors.
+A Harmonic, a pure interval.
+Equal Temperament tuning does not use pure intervals.
+As such, the ukulele, which uses the Equal Temperament tunings, is not tuned using pure intervals.
+So unless you are comparing the same pitches or octaves, the only pure intervals — you will get tuning errors.

 You can use harmonics to get close then use octaves and unison notes for final tweaking.